This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- No molded locking hole for securing the lid with a padlock
+- No molded locking hole, so you can’t secure it with a padlock without modification

 5. Zoo Med Aspen Snake Bedding